Sourdough Donuts – 3 Glazes

 Pro tip – The dough can be kept in the fridge for up to 24 hours.
 The highly enriched dough will rise very slowly.

-- Cut - Transfer to a lightly floured surface.
-Using a rolling pin, roll to about ¼ inch thickness.
+- Cut – Transfer to a lightly floured surface.
+Using a rolling pin, roll to about 1/4 inch thickness.
 Next, using a 3-inch cookie cutter, cut out as many discs as you can.
-Then, use a ½ inch cookie cutter to make the center hole.
+Then, use a 1/2 inch cookie cutter to make the center hole.
 Alternatively, you can also use a donut cutter.

 - Tray – Transfer the donuts to a baking sheet that has been lined with parchment paper and dusted with flour.

-Pro tip - The flour will prevent the donuts from sticking to the parchment paper. - Proof - Cover with a plastic wrap or clean kitchen towel and let them proof until double in size.
+Pro tip – The flour will prevent the donuts from sticking to the parchment paper. - Proof – Cover with a plastic wrap or clean kitchen towel and let them proof until doubled in size.
 These can be kept for 3 hours on the counter or for 8 to 10 hours in the fridge.

 Pro tip – Spray the plastic wrap with oil to prevent it from sticking to the rolls.

-- Deep fry - Pour oil into a heavy pot or deep fryer and bring to about 350 °F. I like to use my dutch oven.
+- Deep fry – Pour oil into a heavy pot or deep fryer and bring to about 350°F. I like to use my Dutch oven.

 - Cook the donuts on each side for 2 to 3 minutes until golden.
 Use a slotted spoon to remove the donuts from the oil and drop them on paper towels to absorb excess oil.

-- Tip 1 - make sure you have enough oil so the donuts will be at least half immersed in oil when puffed.
+- Tip 1 – Make sure you have enough oil so the donuts will be at least half immersed in oil when puffed.

 Coating